Fill your College Details

 2. Reverse a Number Using Stack Data Structures

-Stacks follow the Last In, First Out (LIFO) principle.
-This makes them a great fit for reversing digits.
+Stacks uses the Last In, First Out (LIFO) paradigm.
+They are therefore ideal for reversing numbers.

 Algorithm Explanation: